rosewhist/lab-python-server/README.md

-# Lab - Containerised Python server
+# Lab &mdash; Containerised Python server

 This lab aims to outline a recipe for building a standardised Python server that can be run in a container.
 Our major aims are to be able to: